Mr Allah Nawaz is studying at Anaheim University.

 Sea Wings

-China, under its project ‘sea wings’ launched in December 2019, deployed the underwater unmanned submarines and research vessels in the Indian Ocean, to gather information about the location of the Indian submarines.
+China, under its project ‘sea wings’ launched in December 2019, deployed underwater unmanned submarines and research vessels in the Indian Ocean, to gather information about the location of the Indian submarines.
 These submarines detect the electronic signals emerging from the movement of Indian submarines and vessels.

 India’s Strategic Policies